neithere/argh/README.rst

 Developed by Andrey Mikhaylenko since 2010.

-See file `AUTHORS` for a complete list of contributors to this library.
+See file `AUTHORS` for a list of contributors to this library.

 Support
 -------